 Critics of Medicare expansion claim that extending simple benefits like vision and dental or giving the government the clout it needs to negotiate drug prices would somehow bankrupt the system.
 But vision and dental stand to receive funding from elsewhere.

 Sadly, that trust fund is rapidly depleting.
-But since vision and dental would be paid for under your Part B benefits — which are funded through a completely separate program — and since negotiating prescription drug prices would bring costs down for everybody, this expansion could actually help slow down the depletion of the Medicare trust fund and keep it solvent for a little while longer.
+But since vision and dental would be paid for under your Part B benefits — which are funded through a completely separate program — and since negotiating prescription drug prices would bring costs down for everybody, this expansion could help slow down the depletion of the Medicare trust fund and keep it solvent for a little while longer.

-The Current State of Medicare Expansion
+The current state of Medicare expansion

 FAQs